 The island of Bali has been a global travel hotspot for decades and the immense popularity of this exotic location is not without its reasoning.
 A trip to the Indonesian paradise nicknamed the Land of the Gods by some, reveals a whirlwind of picturesque beauty and spirituality amidst the chaos of sprawling streets and nightlife marked by a constant motorbike roar.
 Something for all tastes and levels of adventure.

-Before I embarked on my holiday I was eager to collect insight and recommendations about how I should prioritise my time and what flavours I should look out for.
+Before I embarked on my holiday I was eager to collect insight about how I should prioritise my time and what flavours I should look out for.
 It was lucky then, that I’m from Australia as almost everyone here has a Bali experience to share.
 If you don’t believe me, there’s an Aussie classic from the 80’s band Redgum, I’ve been to Bali too that may have you convinced.

 Loaded in many people’s recollections were tales of hedonism, self-exploration and adventure—the best places to surf the world-renowned breaks of Lombok, heading into the jungle to practice yoga with that teacher you’ve been following on Instagram, or club hopping in the backpacker haven of the Gili Islands.
 I also heard word that the vegetables found in Ubud were hard to beat.

 As a traveller who is almost always guided by his appetite, this was promising news, beckoning me to delve deeper into the cuisine of Indonesia.
 And so I began the search for tastiest plate of vegetables in Bali.
 All smiles after a 3-day diet of veggies, motorbikes and yoga.